thom4parisot/thom4.net/source/_posts/2016/facebook.md

 Most of them did not care much and either tried to find my email or contact me through other means.

 In the end, even if email protocols are probably less secure than messenging each other on Facebook, the **communication feels way more intimate via emails** or any other one-to-one communication channel.
 At least that's how I feel about it.

+**Quick note** on the Meetups/conferences/events.
+It looks like I was tired of *less genuine* physical gatherings too.
+I was less interested in engaging with people solely to be polite. **I was less interested in events praising complicated and unnecessary tools**.
+If what they provide is not obviously helping me, this is then not something I *need*.

+Maybe we can call it **consumption fatigue**.
+Tired of being harangued to try something new, to adopt something which I am told it is better/faster/stronger, to listen to what I have to do to live a better life.
+I felt it was like entering a Tesco for a discounted minute-ready meal which would make my life easier.

+I definitely want a simple life.
+Not an easy one.

+And none of the aforementioned incentives intend to *ease up* a *simple* life.

 ![](/images/2016/01/bordeaux-street.jpg)